-Further, CoffeeBerry contains exfoliating polyhydroxy acids, which help the user see almost immediate improvement.
-According to clinical trials by the company, the texture and tone of the skin treated with CoffeeBerry extract showed 46 per cent improvement in fine lines and wrinkles, 64 per cent in overall skin smoothness, and 79 per cent in skin hydration.
+Furthermore, CoffeeBerry contains exfoliating polyhydroxy acids, which help the user see almost immediate improvement.
+According to clinical trials by the company, the texture and tone of the skin treated with CoffeeBerry extract showed 46% improvement in fine lines and wrinkles, 64% in overall skin smoothness, and 79% in skin hydration.

 Other Products with CoffeeBerry

-CoffeeBerry line has the advantage that it is natural and organic, unlike RevaléSkin.
-It also has a lower price point than the RevaléSkin
+Priori has also bought the patented rights to CoffeeBerry in skin care, resulting in their Priori Day Cream ($72.76, amazon.com); Priori CoffeeBerry Night Complex ($73.79, amazon.com); and Priori CoffeeBerry Tightening Serum ($59.00, amazon.com).
+The Priori CoffeeBerry line has the advantage that it is natural and organic, unlike RevaléSkin.
+It also has a lower price point than the RevaléSkin line.

 Are there alternatives to CoffeeBerry?